Slip and fall compensation: who’s responsible for autumn leaves?

 Though your local council can’t control the seasons and the weather, it is their responsibility to ensure that fallen leaves do not become hazardous.
 The same applies to pot holes, which cause many UK councils thousands of pounds in compensation claims due to accidents and damages to vehicles.
 Pot holes are the result of wet weather conditions, yet resurfacing roads and cordoning off hazardous areas is the responsibility of the council.

-The BBC recently reported that the Anglesey council in Wales has seen a significant increase in public liability claims, having paid out £793,234 between 2010-11 and 2014-15 on a total of 311 insurance claims.
+The BBC reported that the Anglesey council in Wales has seen a significant increase in public liability claims, having paid out £793,234 between 2010-11 and 2014-15 on a total of 311 insurance claims.
 Further to this, Sandwell council paid out over £2.7 million in personal injury claims over a three-year period from 2012 to 2014.
 Such figures suggest the true accumulative cost of slips and falls and accidents in public places.
 Councils are covered against personal injury claims with public liability insurance.
-For more information on public liability insurance, see our previous blog, The Importance of Public Liability Insurance – Including the Pitfalls.

-Slater and Gordon Personal Injury Lawyers have extensive experience in handling slip and fall compensation claims in public places.
-For more information see our case studies.
+Slater and Gordon Personal Injury Lawyers have extensive experience in handling slip and fall compensation claims in public places on a No Win No Fee basis.
+For a free consultation call us on or and we’ll be happy to help you.